overshard/timestrap/README.md

 multiple formats and easily extensible.

 **WARNING**: This app is currently very unstable as I have just started coding it.
-Everything will may, and probably will, change.
+Everything may, and probably will, change.

+**Hello HN**: Thank you for the very useful feedback during the first Show HN of Timestrap.
+I have/will read all the comments and take suggestions seriously for the development of Timestrap.

 Quickstart